Management (MGMT)

 MGMT 4695 Global Sustainability: Challenges and Prospects in East Asia (4 semester hours)

 This course explores cross-disciplinary theory and practice of sustainability within a global context, and with an emphasis on East Asia.
 This course includes a two-week tour abroad to enrich student learning through direct international experience.
 Open to all majors of junior or senior standing.
-Consent of instructor required.
+Permission of instructor required.

 MGMT 4698 Special Studies (1-4 semester hours)